odarriba/ansible-kubeadm/docs/etcd.md

 During all operations a backup is made in prevention of disasters.
 Thos backups can be found on `/var/lib/etcd/backup`.

+Etcd-only tasks can be run using `etcd.yml` playbook, but take in mind that it won't upgrade the etcd addresses in Kubernetes!

 ## Scale the cluster up

 The cluster can be scaled by just adding the new nodes on the `etcd` group and